yellowbean/absbox-doc/docs/source/analytics.rst

 Sensitivity Analysis
 ----------------------

-There are two types in sensitivity analysis in `absbox`
+There are two types in sensitivity analysis in `absbox`: Either teaking on assumptions (left) or changing deal components (right)

 .. image:: img/sensitivity_analysis.png
   :width: 600
   :alt: sensitivity

 It is common to performn sensitivity analysis to get answers to: